- Home

 - Managing side effects

-Head and neck cancer can affect your sexuality in both emotional and physical ways.
-Reduced interest in sex (low libido) is common during cancer treatment.
+Head and neck cancer can affect your sex life in emotional and physical ways.
+Less interest in sex (low libido) is common.
 Continuing to feel tired after treatment and feeling anxious about cancer returning may also affect your sexual wellbeing.
-If your appearance has changed, you may worry that you are less sexually attractive or you may be grieving the loss of how you used to look.
+If your appearance has changed, you may grieve for how you used to look or worry about feeling attractive.

-You or your partner may be afraid of having sex if the cancer was HPV-related.
-A long-term partner is likely to have already had the virus and cleared it without having any symptoms.
+You or your partner/s may worry about having sex if the cancer was HPV-related.
+A long-term partner is likely to have already had the virus and cleared it without having symptoms.
 Their immune system remembers it and stops an infection developing again.
-Talk to your doctors if you are concerned about the risk of passing on HPV to a long-term or new partner.
+Talk to your doctor about the risk of passing on HPV to a new partner.

-Some people choose to express their feelings in other ways, such as cuddling, holding hands or touching cheek-to-cheek.
+Some people choose to express their feelings in ways other than sex, such as cuddling, holding hands or touching cheek-to-cheek.
 You may wish to talk to a psychologist or sexual health professional, by yourself or with a partner, to help you find ways to adapt to any sexual changes.

 For more on this, see Sexuality, intimacy and cancer.